IllustratedMan-code/jeong-bulyk-pu1-paper-presentation/slides/pages/objective.md

 <v-clicks>

-- Casual variants and mechanisms for noncoding variants are hard to identify
+- Some genetic variants can be associated with traits (i.e. GWAS)
+- Understanding which variants "cause" the trait is difficult
+- Determining the mechanism by which a variant causes a trait is difficult
-- Need some way of assigning a variant to a trait and also a functional phenotype
+- Need some way of associating a variant to a trait and also a functional phenotype (i.e. protein binding)

  </v-clicks>